 Salaries are often tax free, but teachers must be aware that this means you do not pay taxes in the Middle East.
 Depending on your home country’s policy, you might need to pay tax back home.
 It is important to find out before you go so that you file the right paperwork and are not surprised by a big tax bill upon your return.

 In some countries such as Dubai, Abu Dhabi, Saudi Arabia and Kuwait, the Ministries of Education specify the educational and training requirements that must be met in order to be eligible for a work visa to teach at an international school.
 This might mean that your undergraduate degree must be relevant to the subject you teach, and that your training and certification is appropriate to your subject and level, regardless of your number of years of experience.
 In most countries, you need to have at least a Bachelors degree and teacher training; Diplomas of Education are generally not viewed as equivalent to a Bachelors.
+Many countries in the Middle East require you have a bachelors degree in your teaching subject.

 Teachers with some experience and training of teaching children for whom English is not the first language are in high demand and teachers who have English as their first language are preferred.
 Because modelling the language and communicating with children who are acquiring English is so important regardless of the subject being taught, many schools can be sensitive to strong regional accents of any kind, whether or not English is the mother tongue.